You can sign up to our LinkedIn newsletter here

-Some of the people that I am working with to build their Portfolio Executive workstyles, are at a life stage where they want the flexibility to spend more time with members of the family.
-There can be a variety of reasons for this and the motivations can also be radically different.
+Some of the people I am working with to build their Portfolio Executive workstyles, are at a life stage where they want the flexibility to spend more time with family members.
+There can be a various reasons for this and the motivations can also be radically different.
 Here are a few examples that I have seen people grappling with over the years in which I have worked to help build their Portfolio Executive workstyle.

 Children moving to Independence

-This senior executive had children who were starting to move to independence: leaving home and going to university.
+This senior executive had children starting to move to independence: leaving home and attending university.
 He wanted an opportunity to spend more time with his wife.
 One of the things they were keen to do was spend more time working with and for each other.
-The Portfolio Executive workstyle gave them the opportunity to be front office and back office for each other and sometimes serve clients together.
+The Portfolio Executive workstyle allowed them to be front office and back office for each other and sometimes serve clients together.
 So that sounds like a wonderful aspiration, but how did it become a reality?

 Supporting an Elderly Parent

-This Portfolio Executive wanted to ensure that they had time to support their elderly mother, increasingly affected by dementia.
+This Portfolio Executive wanted to ensure that they had time to support their elderly mother, who was increasingly affected by dementia.
 They were based in UK while their mother lived in mainland Europe.
 Their sister was carrying a lot of care responsibility, but they wanted to be able to play their part.
-The Portfolio Executive workstyle meant they could manage their lives to spend a week giving their sister some respite from their mother and use that week each month to do work for their clients off-site.
+The Portfolio Executive workstyle meant they could manage their lives by spending a week giving their sister some respite from their mother and using that week each month to do work off-site for their clients.

-Many people believe you must be most available when your children are pre-school age.
-The expectation is that when they are at school you can step back and arrange pre- or after school care to work full time.
+Many believe you must be most available when your children are in pre-school.
+The expectation is that when they are at school you can step back and arrange pre- or after school school care to work full time.
 It is easy to believe that when your children become teenagers, they will be more self-sufficient.
-You don’t really need to be around much at all.
+You don’t need to be around much at all.
 However, the reality can be different.
 Scheduling activities with your children is relatively easy when they are between five and twelve.
 For teenagers, you need to be available, to hang out, to be around.
-Being the taxi of Mum and Dad, gives you the opportunity for ad hoc conversations whilst you’re sat in a car.
+Being the taxi of Mum and Dad, gives you the opportunity for ad hoc conversations while sitting in a car.
 You need to be ready if a crisis happens.
 It could be mental health, bullying, addiction or relationships problems.

 For this Portfolio Executive, they wanted a workstyle which made them available for their teenage children.
 Going beyond scheduling activities (that myth of ‘quality time’) they wanted to have time to be around when they came home from school or were revising at home for exams and free to support them in other ways.
 The Portfolio Executive workstyle has given them this wonderful opportunity to spend that unscheduled time, ferry them to and from University, go and be there for significant days in the diary of their offspring’s lives, which a full-time, salaried, permanent position might seriously constrain.